sandy366/LearnAI-KnowledgeMiningBootcamp/labs/lab-image-skills.md

 >Note!
 For now, Cognitive Search uses [OCR V2](https://westus.dev.cognitive.microsoft.com/docs/services/5adf991815e1060e6355ad44/operations/587f2c6a154055056008f200) (preview), for english.
 And uses V1 for other languages.
 This may change in the future.

 Image skills, like OCR and Image Analysis, are heavier than text skills.
-Behind the sciences, Microsoft is running deep learning algorithms on your data.
+Behind the scenes, Microsoft is running deep learning algorithms on your data.
 Expect to have the indexer running longer than the text only skillset.

 >Note!
 Currently OCR only works with "/document/normalized_images" field, produced by the Azure Blob indexer when imageAction is set to generateNormalizedImages.
 As part of document cracking, there are a new set of indexer configuration parameters for handling image files or images embedded in files.
 These parameters are used to normalize images for further downstream processing.
 Normalizing images makes them more uniform.
 Large images are resized to a maximum height and width to make them consumable.
 For images providing metadata on orientation, image rotation is adjusted for vertical loading.
 Metadata adjustments are captured in a complex type created for each image.